aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-markdown/_index.md

 {{/if_output}}
     Converter.ConvertHTML(document, options, "output.{{output lower}}");
 {{< /app/html/converter>}}

+## **HTML to Markdown by a few lines of code**

+You can convert HTML to Markdown format using C# and other .NET programming languages.
+The static methods of the [Converter](https://reference.aspose.com/html/net/aspose.html.converters/converter) class are primarily used as the easiest way to convert an HTML code into various formats.
+The following code snippet shows how to convert HTML to Markdown literally with a few lines of code!

+{{< highlight java >}}
+using System.IO;
+using Aspose.Html.Converters;
+using Aspose.Html.Saving;
+...
+    // Prepare HTML code and save it to a file var code = "<h1>Header 1</h1>" +
+               "<h2>Header 2</h2>" +
+               "<p>Hello, World!!</p>";
+    File.WriteAllText("singl-line.html", code);

+    // Call ConvertHTML() method to convert HTML to Markdown Converter.ConvertHTML("singl-line.html", new MarkdownSaveOptions(), Path.Combine(OutputDir, "convert-with-single-line.md"));
+{{< /highlight >}}

 ## **Save Options**
 The [MarkdownSaveOptions](https://reference.aspose.com/html/net/aspose.html.saving/markdownsaveoptions) has a number of properties that give you control over the conversion process.
 The most important option is [MarkdownSaveOptions.Features](https://reference.aspose.com/html/net/aspose.html.saving/markdownsaveoptions/properties/features).
 This option allows you to enable/disable the conversion of the particular element.